wilmixjemin8/wdbajdollar/README.md

 # wdbajdollar
 ==============

-WDBAJ$ is invented in JDOLLAR Technology at year 2014 by wilmix jemin j.
+WDBAJ$ is invented in WEB2.0 Technology at year 2014 by wilmix jemin j.

 WDBAJ$ is used in cloud computing.